lmaccherone/documentdb-mock/README.md

 ### Unimplemented ###

 * Attachment operations - should be easy to implement following the patterns for document operations
+* Right now, you pretty much have to pre-configure the mock with every response that you expect to get from DocumentDB operations.

 ## Install ##